They’re everywhere:

 4 And said unto them; Go ye also into the vineyard, and whatsoever is right I will give you.
 And they went their way.

-5 Again he went out about the sixth and ninth hour, and did likewise.
+the sixth and ninth hour, and did likewise.

 6 And about the eleventh hour he went out, and found others standing idle, and saith unto them, Why stand ye here all the day idle?